-- Write down any questions and concerns you may have before the appointment so you don’t forget to address them all with the doctor.
+- Write down any questions or concerns you may have before the appointment, so that you are not distracted from communicting important medical information.
 Write down the answers or ask the doctor for written information and instructions, so you can keep them on file.

 Hiring In-Home Care

 Professional caregivers who have extensive experience caring for seniors with Alzheimer’s disease can be a valuable addition to your loved one’s care team.
-They can assist with all of the facets of care detailed above, provide valuable companionship and enable you to enjoy some respite time.
+Care aides can assist with all of the facets of care detailed above, provide valuable companionship and enable family caregiver's much needed respite time.